 The Cost of “Set It and Forget It”

-Stories like Mark and Susan’s aren’t rare.
 Many people assume once they pick a Part D plan, they’re set.
 But drug plans change every year.
 Formularies shift.
 Pharmacies change.
 Tiers are adjusted.
 And your health?
 That evolves too.

-If you don’t review your plan—and your ANOC—regularly, you could be paying far more than necessary or find yourself without coverage when it matters most.
+If you don’t review your plan—and your ANOC—regularly, you could be paying more than necessary or find yourself without coverage when it matters most.

 What Changes in a Part D Plan Each Year?